Surrendering to Iran

-The new American government has been steadfast and consistent in its attempts to reach out to Iran, calling for a “new beginning” in U.S.-Iranian relations—even pleading for the mullahs to unclench their fists.
+The new American government has been consistent in its attempts to reach out to Iran, calling for a “new beginning” in U.S.-Iranian relations—even pleading for the mullahs to unclench their fists.

-Even still, as Secretary of State Hillary Clinton argued earlier this year, conciliatory gestures toward Iran have been necessary to put the United States in a better position to organize “crippling” international sanctions against the Iranian regime, in case it refuses to come to the negotiation table.
+Even still, Secretary of State Hillary Clinton argued earlier this year that conciliatory gestures toward Iran were necessary to put the United States in a better position to organize “crippling” international sanctions against the Iranian regime, in case it refused to come to the negotiation table.

-And that pretty much sums up the central conflict between the United States and Iran these past eight months.
+That nicely sums up the central conflict between the United States and Iran these past eight months.
 Amid all the rhetoric, the fundamental issue for the Obama administration hasn’t been Iran’s stubborn refusal to suspend uranium enrichment.
-It’s Tehran’s unwillingness to talk.
+It is Tehran’s unwillingness to talk.

 In April, the five permanent members of the UN Security Council—the U.S., Britain, Russia, China, France—plus Germany set a September deadline for Iran: negotiate or face sanctions.

 Conservative commentators called the letter an insult.
 Stratfor said it “made a mockery of Western demands.”
 Even the leftist New York Times accused the regime of posturing.
-“Unfortunately,” the Times editorialized, “there is no sign that Iran is serious about doing much more than buying more time.”
+“Unfortunately,” the Times editorialized, “there is no sign that Iran is serious about doing much more than buying more time” (September 11).

 Washington initially rejected the proposal as unsatisfactory.
-According to a report in the Jerusalem Post last week, the U.S. was ready to abandon engagement and to apply sanctions.
+According to a report in the Jerusalem Post, the U.S. was ready to abandon engagement and to apply sanctions.
 The article cited several officials close to the Obama administration who claimed that the White House had become frustrated with Iran’s diplomatic game of cat-and-mouse.

 Then the White House made a stunning about-face and decided to accept the offer.
 Europe begrudgingly followed along.

 Why such an inexplicable reversal?
-“Unless they received some secret Iranian assurances,” which Barry Rubin admits is doubtful, “it means that the State Department mid-level officials scoffed at the letter but as it went up the chain of command, to Obama itself, he chose to accept it.”
+“Unless they received some secret Iranian assurances,” wrote Barry Rubin on his blog, “it means that the State Department mid-level officials scoffed at the letter but as it went up the chain of command, to Obama [himself], he chose to accept it” (September 13).